-Boring economics. No grand visions, just boring economics. Let the people do vision, the government do boring and whistleblowing and smart reg.

 "It is characteristic of the advance of science that different branches of science have

-way in which such integrations have been achieved is by supposing that the subject
+become integrated with each other, such as optics with electromagnetism.
+But theway in which such integrations have been achieved is by supposing that the subject

 matter of optics and the subject matter of electro-magnetism are (despite appearances)